 When Should You Use a Surface Marker Buoy?

 Surface marker buoys can be used for a number of reasons.
 One of the most common uses is to indicate to motorists or boats and other divers that you are diving in the area.
 This is a great safety to aid avoid accidents or collisions.

 They can also alert others to your whereabouts.
 If you get lost from your group, especially if you’re diving in open water, it can help your group pinpoint your location.
-If you’re drift diving, having a surface marker buoy is essential for the boaters to locate where to pick you up when you’re done.
+If you’re drift diving or drift snorkeling, having a surface marker buoy is essential for the boaters to locate where to pick you up when you’re done.